-Jim Hawkins, director of Cat MineStar Solutions, said that since the company passed the two-billion-tonne mark, it has equipped even more mines across more commodities with Command trucks and have established the first gold mining application with Command for hauling.
+Jim Hawkins, director of Cat MineStar Solutions, said that since the company passed the 2-billion-tonne mark, it has equipped even more mines across more commodities with Command trucks and have established the first gold mining application with Command for hauling.

 It also touted its expansion of placements on more truck class sizes and on other brands of mining equipment.

 In fact, Command for hauling trucks now span class sizes from 190 to 360 tonnes (210 to 400 tons); the Cat line of Command models include the Cat 789D, 793D, 793F, 797F and the 297-tonne (327-ton) 794 AC with electric drive.